Codeschnipsler/Fotobox/install.md

          gphoto2 --capture-image-and-download
          ls

+  6) CUPS Printer setup
-  6) Use CUPS to drive the printer.
+  Use CUPS to drive the printer.
 You can check to see if CUPS supports a particular printer.
 The Canon Selphy CP-900 is not on that list but people got it working using the SELPHY-CP770 driver.
 I have an old HP printer that I use for this project - it works but took some effort to find the right setup in CUPS.
-I also had to install hplip-gui in order to receive the printer in the list that I intended to use _
+I also had to install hplip-gui in order to receive the printer that I intended to use in the CUPS drivers list.

+         sudo apt-get install hplip
+         sudo apt-get install hplip-gui

   6.1) Install CUPS from the RPi command line (for further guidance/troubleshooting, see here)

                 sudo apt-get install cups